Unchecked Pointers and the Boundaries of Generic Programming

 std::cout << x << "\n"; // 42

-}See?
-It compiles and runs, and all the static_assert checks pass.
-I used to think CTAD was just syntactic sugar, but in scenarios like this, it makes writing type-safe code just as smooth as writing ordinary code.
+}Look, it compiles and runs, and all static_assert checks pass.
+I used to think Class Template Argument Deduction (CTAD) was just syntactic sugar, but in this scenario, it truly makes writing type-safe code as smooth as writing ordinary code.

-Reading this, you might ask: does this count as generic programming?
-Isn't it just writing a template class with CTAD?
+At this point, you might ask: Does this count as generic programming?
+Isn't it just writing a template class with some CTAD?

-I hesitated about this too, but at this point, I believe it is generic programming.
-It uses generic programming techniques to solve a fundamental problem caused by C++'s history: implicit conversions between numeric types lead to all sorts of hard-to-spot bugs.
-You could design a new language without this historical baggage, but we don't have that luxury.
-We can only use a small library within C++ to eliminate these problems.
-And notice this: the core logic for implementing a type-checked number is only about 37 lines; implementing a bounds-checked span is under 100 lines.
+I hesitated too, but now I believe it is.
+It uses generic programming techniques to solve a fundamental problem caused by C++'s history: implicit conversions between numeric types lead to subtle, hard-to-detect bugs.
+You could design a new language without this baggage, but we don't have that option.
+We have to work within C++ and use a small library to eliminate these issues.
+Plus, if you look closely, the core logic for the type-safe number is only about 37 lines; the bounds-checking span is under 100 lines.
 That's shorter than the specification documents describing the language's behavior.
-Using a tiny amount of code to solve a systemic problem—isn't that exactly what generic programming should do?
-(Broadly speaking, describing what a system should do without worrying about the vast majority of common details—that is generic programming.)
+Solving a systemic problem with minimal code—isn't that exactly what generic programming should do?
+(Broadly speaking, describing what a system should do without worrying about the vast majority of common details is the essence of generic programming.)

-Alright, warm-up's over.
+Alright, warm-up over.
 Let's talk about a problem I struggled with for a long time and finally started to understand.

 You've definitely used std::sort.
-Its signature looks roughly like this: it takes two random-access iterators, first and last, plus an optional comparison function.
-The C++ standard document spells it out clearly: these two iterators must satisfy the LegacyRandomAccessIterator requirements, the iterator's value type must satisfy MoveAssignable and MoveConstructible, and the comparison function must satisfy StrictWeakOrdering...
+Its signature looks something like this: it takes two random access iterators, first and last, plus an optional comparison function.
+The C++ standard documentation states clearly: these iterators must satisfy the LegacyRandomAccessIterator requirements, the iterator's value type must be MoveAssignable and MoveConstructible, and the comparison function must satisfy StrictWeakOrdering...

-But the problem is, these requirements are never directly checked.
+But here is the problem: these requirements are never directly checked.

-They only exist in the documentation, in the minds of the committee members.
-When the compiler instantiates std::sort, it doesn't first verify whether your iterator is a random-access iterator.
-It just blindly instantiates, and then at some deep level of template expansion, if your type doesn't satisfy the requirements, it spits out a several-hundred-line error in some completely unrelated place.
-You might pass in a std::list iterator, and the error message tells you that some __move_assign failed, or that some __gap variable has issues.
-When you see that error message, you're just completely lost.
+They exist only in the documentation and in the minds of the committee members.
+When the compiler instantiates std::sort, it doesn't first verify if your iterator is a random access iterator.
+It just blindly instantiates.
+Then, deep in the template expansion process, if your type doesn't meet the requirements, it throws a multi-hundred-line error in a completely unrelated place.
+You might pass in a std::list iterator, and the error tells you some __move_assign failed or some __gap variable is problematic.
+When you see that error message, you are just completely lost.

-Let's write a piece of code that looks perfectly fine:
+Let's write some code that looks perfectly fine:

 #include <list>